- What is coronary heart disease?

 - Heart palpitations

 If your doctor suspects you might be at risk for coronary heart disease, then they might recommend you have a risk assessment done.
-There is a national screening program in place in the UK which offers free screenings for those aged 40-74 years old in England and between 40-64 years old in Scotland.

 A risk assessment can involve: